यावता स्यात्स्वनिर्वाहः स्वीकुर्यात्तावदर्थवित् ।

 Commentary

-Śrī Rūpa Gosvāmīpāda cites this verse as an illustration of the limb of bhakti he terms in BRS 1.2.76 as vyāvahāreṣu sarveṣu yāvad-arthānuvartitā, compliance [only] as far as required in regard to all practical matters, meaning, one should only accept resources such as food and clothing, and involve oneself in practical affairs, as far as is required for one’s bhakti-sādhana, not more and not less.
+Śrī Rūpa Gosvāmīpāda cites this verse as an illustration of the limb of bhakti he terms in BRS 1.2.76 as vyāvahāreṣu sarveṣu yāvad-arthānuvartitā, attending as far as required to all practical matters, meaning, one should only accept resources such as food and clothing, as far as is supportive for one’s bhakti-sādhana, not more and not less.

 Śrī Jīva Gosvāmīpād and Śrī Viśvanātha Cakravartīpāda comment: